To thoroughly and methodically analyze accomplishment against specific goals and criteria.

 A tangible artifact produced by means of either human or mechanical work, or by biological or chemical process.

-A full-scale working model used to test a design concept by making actual observation and necessary adjustments.
+A full-scale working model used to test a design concept by making actual observations and necessary adjustments.

 The systematic study of materials and sources in order to establish facts and reach new conclusions.